Theca lutein cyst: Misdiagnosis

-Effects on Fetus
+Effects on fetus

 Despite its notable presentation, ovarian enlargement and increased androgen presence, hyperreacto lutenilais is a self-limiting condition with resolution at postpartum.
-As a result, the condition presents itself without much after-effect on both mother and fetus As mentioned, fetal virilization is rare, and more dependent on the timing of increased androgen presence.
+As a result, the condition presents itself without much after-effect on both mother and fetus Fetal virilization is rare, and more dependent on the timing of increased androgen presence.
 Therefore most of the effects are present to the mother through maternal viralization.

 Most associated adverse pregnancy outcomes are due to an abnormally high observed beta-hCG levels during gestation.
 As a result, the subset of pregnant people in these abnormal values should be considered for enhanced surveillance.
 Discussion on vaginal delivery is preferred in addition to potential breastfeeding strategies to be introduced while maternal androgen levels fall in order to sustain breastfeeding and lactation for this condition.

-Post-Complications
+Post-complications

-Some possible post-complications that have been associated with abnormally raised levels of hCG can be seen in the potential development of preeclampsia, HELLP syndrome, eclampsia and hypothyroidism.
+Some possible post-complications that have been associated with abnormally raised levels of hCG can be seen in the potential development of pre-eclampsia, HELLP syndrome, eclampsia and hypothyroidism.
 In most cases, most case reports discuss the prevalence of preeclampsia and preterm contractions and delivery in association with high hCG levels.
 It is hypothesized that these elevated levels are possibly contribute to incomplete placental invasion and inadequate angiogenesis.